Plaza BondETH (BONDETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Plaza BondETH Historical Price

-According to the latest data gathered on Plaza BondETH live price page, the current price of Plaza BondETH is 99.85USD.
-The circulating supply of Plaza BondETH(BONDETH) is 6.98K BONDETH , giving it a market capitalization of $697.38K.
+According to the latest data gathered on Plaza BondETH live price page, the current price of Plaza BondETH is 100.11USD.
+The circulating supply of Plaza BondETH(BONDETH) is 6.92K BONDETH , giving it a market capitalization of $692.24K.

 The Plaza BondETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BONDETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.